-Ways to Relieve Your Carpal Tunnel Pain On the Job
+Carpal Tunnel Pain Relief On the Job

 - Create a more ergonomic workspace by purchasing an ergonomic keyboard and mouse.
 The padding on the keyboard allows you to keep your fingers, palms, and wrists in a neutral position.
 The mouse allows you to keep your wrist unkinked and thumb pointed up.
 Whether you are sitting or standing at the computer, make sure it is positioned directly in front of you.
 Your forearms should be level with your keyboard.

 - Keep Moving – Take frequent breaks; get up to stretch and move your finger and roll your wrists; massage your hands, fingers, and wrists.

 - Alternate tasks if you can – That way, you aren’t keeping your hands in the same position all of the time.
 If you have a repetitive job, ask if you can switch with someone who is doing a different task so that you are using your hands differently.
 Repetitive tasks can lead to inflammation and swelling that put pressure on the median nerve that runs through the carpal tunnel.
 (The nerve that runs down your forearm and into the palm of your hand.)